ProteinDesignLab/protein-design-tutorials/remodel/remodel_flags.md

 *-remodel:use_pose_relax*
 *-insert_segment_from_pdb [filename]*. insert pdb fragment (trimmed to only contain insertion residues) into blueprint where designated ‘I’.
 Be sure to include linker residues to allow connection.
 *-bypass_closure*. turn off chain closure (which is hard for some cases where chain length is unsure) and instead grow chains to closure.
-*-no_jumps*. sample degrees of freedom for flexible linker between two rigid bodies
+*-no_jumps*.
 *-swap_refine_confirm_protocols*.
 Use KIC instead of CCD for refinement
 *-remodel:design:no_design*.
 Skip designing sequence onto the backbone.
 For de novo at least, doesn’t add too much time on.
-*-no_jumps*.
-To join two chains in a chainbreak, you can freeze the endpoints (create a jump) and model the loop with standard loop modeling/closure methods.
-Or you can allow the endpoints to move (no jumps), which allows solutions where the other end moves (this is more like a docking-type procedure).
+*-no_jumps*. sample degrees of freedom for flexible linker between two rigid bodies.
+What that means: To join two chains in a chainbreak, you can freeze the chains in space (this is called creating a jump) and build the loop with standard loop modeling/closure methods.
+Or you can allow the chains to move with respect to each other (no_jumps), which allows solutions where the other end moves (this is more like a docking-type procedure).
 Think of trying to build a bridge vs lasso a cow.
 *-remodel:use_cart_relax*.
 The “relax” flags control the refinement step.
 These steps are slow and can be skipped using the quick_and_dirty flag.
 If doing refinement (meaning you don’t include quick_and_dirty), be sure to use one of these flags, as I think the default is CCD-relax which is “bad" according to Possu.
 Cartesian relax varies all the Cartesian degrees of freedom - eg bond lengths and angles.
 *-remodel:use_pose_relax*.
 Pose relax varies torsional angles.
 This is the one most commonly used when we want to do refinement.
 *-remodel:free_relax*.
 Another relax that does not constrain any of the structure. (constraint-free)